-e) Digitisation and increasing complexity - The credit market continues evolving due to the technology that drives it.
-The emergence of on-line, peer-to-peer lending, other new forms of lending including debt relief loans and the impact of the Covid-19 pandemic has brought new regulatory challenges.
+c) Digitisation and increasing complexity - The credit market continues evolving due to the technology that drives it.
+The emergence of on-line, peer-to-peer lending and other new forms of lending in South Africa and other countries has brought new regulatory challenges.
 Close monitoring or scrutiny on compliance with the law will have to be done.

-The NCR continues to monitor the introduction of new credit products and the advertising by credit providers, in order to curb the luring of consumers into debt traps.
+The NCR continues monitoring the introduction of new credit products and the advertising by credit providers, in order to curb the luring of consumers into debt traps.
 This in turn requires improved product knowledge and understanding by the NCR to be able to monitor their compliance with legislation effectively.

-The NCR is a member of the South African Innovation Hub where new products are tested before being introduced into the markets.

-- f) Fourth Industrial Revolution (4IR) - As technology advances, the pace of (the resultant) change is faster and it becomes imperative to upgrade knowledge, skills, attitudes, efficiencies, systems processes and budget. - Digitisation and 4IR brings opportunities (faster processing of information and levelling of the playing field), but also many challenges and risks (cybercrime and protection of personal information) that can affect the work of the NCR. - g) Stakeholder management The approach of the NCR towards stakeholder management is to facilitate open discussion and engagement with the industry and other stakeholders.
+As technology advances, the pace of change is faster and it becomes imperative to upgrade knowledge, skills, attitudes, efficiencies, systems processes and budget.
+A hallmark of 4IR is that everything is becoming 'on-demand', from food to transport, from home loans to short-term cash loans.

+Digitisation brings opportunities (faster processing of information and levelling of the playing field), but also many challenges and risks (cybercrime and protection of personal information) that can affect the work of the NCR.

+d) Stakeholder management - The approach of the NCR towards stakeholder management is to facilitate open discussion and engagement with the industry and other stakeholders.
 Efforts are being made to achieve this objective while avoiding regulatory capture by the industry.